Tanisha Crasto-Dhruv Kapila clinch Mixed Doubles title at Odisha Masters 2023 - www.lokmattimes.com

 In the second game, the Indian duo started feeling the pressure following which they gave away points easily to the pair from Indonesia.
 Meilysa Trias Puspitasari and Rachel Allessya Rose took a 6-1 lead and put the Indian pair on backfoot.
 But the Indian pair found their rhythm back and started putting pressure on the Indonesian pair.
 At the interval, the score was 11-8 in favour of Indonesia.
 The pair from Indonesia then won the second game 21-17 to lift the title.

-In the Men’s Singles Final match, Satish Kumar Karunakaran defeated Ayush Shetty 21-18, 19-21 and 21-14 to win the title.
-Coming into this tournament, Sathish had a good season with Men’s Singles title wins at India International and runner-up finish at Maldives International.
+In the men's singles Final match, Satish Kumar Karunakaran defeated Ayush Shetty 21-18, 19-21 and 21-14 to win the title.
+Coming into this tournament, Sathish had a good season with men's singles title wins at India International and a runner-up finish at Maldives International.

-In the Men’s Double Final, Lin Bing-Wei and Su Ching Heng of Chinese Taipei beat Krishna Prasad Garaga and Sai Pratheek K 22-20, 18-21 and 21-17.
-Meanwhile, in Women’s Single Final, former World No 1 Nozomi Okuhara staged an epic comeback and beat Hong Kong China’s Lo Sin Yan Happy to lift the title with a score of 21-7, 21-23 and 22-20.
+In the men's doubles final, Lin Bing-Wei and Su Ching Heng of Chinese Taipei beat Krishna Prasad Garaga and Sai Pratheek K 22-20, 18-21 and 21-17.
+Meanwhile, in the women's singles Final, former World No 1 Nozomi Okuhara staged an epic comeback and beat Hong Kong China's Lo Sin Yan Happy to lift the title with a score of 21-7, 21-23 and 22-20.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app